wallstation13/wallstation13/wallstation_modules/guidelines.md

 <Written by vect0r and heavily inspired by novasector and sections shamelessly stolen from it>

 ## Not following this guide *will* result in your Pull Request being closed
+## What are "core files"?
+Very simply, core files are the code that we have from /tg/ and is not our own code.
 ## Why we do this
 Having a separate codebase is a lot of work.
 It's very easy to fall behind with outdated code.
 A way to solve this issue is by getting updates from a codebase that is more active.
 In this case, we choose /tg/station.
 In isolation, updating from /tg/ is simple process, but adding new & unique features to Wallstation, if done improperly, will exponentially increase the amount of work it takes to mirror PRs from tgstation.